 Ambition's all very well, but sometimes it's the simpler apps that grab hold – and Clicker is certainly very simple.
 Post launch, you tap to increment a number on the screen.
 Force Touch and you can subtract or start from scratch.
 That's it.
 Complication support leaves your number front and centre, so you can keep tabs on group numbers, days since an event, or exercise laps – at least up until the maximum supported number (2,147,483,647 – which is a lot of laps).

-If you're a big fan of movies, you'll want to keep track of great-looking films to check out and what you've already seen.
+If you're a big fan of movies, you'll want to keep track of great-looking films to check out as well as what you've already seen.
 TodoMovies ably deals with both, also enabling you to rate what you've watched.
 On iPhone, you get trailers, a comprehensive movie database to search, and themed lists to peruse.
 On Apple Watch, you just get access to your lists: Watched, To Watch and any custom lists you've created; but these lists can be quickly explored and reordered, and you can move and rate items.

 We reckon Overcast is the best iPhone podcast player, in part down to its excellent built-in effects for boosting voices and smartly removing silences.
 On Apple Watch, Overcast is essentially a remote for the iPhone app, giving you fast access to play/pause and seek buttons, and showing what's up next.
 Force Touch loads a handy three-button screen that lets you delve into your subscriptions, toggle effects, and recommend the current show if you happen to like it.

 Brainess is a suitably entertaining distraction for your Apple Watch, its quick micro-games being suited both to the device and also the amount of time you want to hold your arm aloft playing.
 You get the usual suspects here: memory tests; number games; card pairing; and that sneaky game that tries to trip you up in matching colours and words.

 Free + IAP, iTunes

-In watchOS 2, devs can have the Digital Crown control any interface element.
+Since watchOS 3, devs can have the Digital Crown control any interface element.
 Twisty Color takes advantage of this, having you twiddle a 'Twister' in the screen's centre.
 The idea is to match the colour of its surface to incoming bullets.
 Screw up three times and you're done.
 It's not exactly Super Hexagon, but Twisty Color is cheap, cheerful, actually feels like it was made for Apple Watch, and perhaps hints at better things to come for gaming on the platform.